 This ambitious project was undertaken in a fast-tracked process to deliver to a hard deadline.
 To achieve these milestones, the team ran multiple work teams concurrently; these were coordinated through a leadership group that provided design management, client relationship management and tested the design back against key success criteria.
 Bringing a team of contractors on board early in the project to advise on technical, cost and programme matters ensured the project was reality checked against the real world and is completed on budget.

 Off-site prefabrication of the pontoon and canopy elements enabled construction to progress on and off site in parallel speeding up the process and avoiding issues on a very constrained site.
 This has enabled the team to satisfy the client requirement to keep ferry services operations throughout the design, delivery and commissioning of the project.

-The new Ferry Landing represents a comprehensive revitalisation of the city centre’s land and water interface that seamlessly knits into the wider vision for Tāmaki Makaurau that sees the transformation of the waterfront into an attractive, people friendly environment.
-Te Ngau o Horotiu is on track for completion in 2021.
+The new Ferry Terminal represents a comprehensive revitalisation of the city centre’s land and water interface that seamlessly knits into the wider vision for Tāmaki Makaurau that sees the transformation of the waterfront into an attractive, people friendly environment.
+Te Ngau o Horotiu was completed in July 2021.

 David Irwin, Gavin Lister, Andrew Mirams, Sarah Bishop, Nada Stanish, Paulo Costa, Greg Lee, William Brooks, Gabrielle Free, Salva Shah, Azmon Chetty,

 Emma Davis, Mark Sayegh